-The shuttle will NOT operate on Monday, February 15, 2016, in observance of Presidents' Day.
+The Estuary Crossing Shuttle will not operate on Monday, July 4th, 2016 in observance of Independence Day.

 Current Shuttle Service - Shuttle Schedule - Sept 2015

 #1) Atlantic Avenue by Webster Street (near Walgreens and Starbucks)

 #2) Atlantic Avenue by Challenger Drive in Marina Village - College of Alameda satellite campus (near sculpture of egg hatching)

 #3) Wind River - 500 Wind River Way

 #4) Webster Street by Atlantic Avenue (at AC Transit bus stop)

 #5) Harrison Street at 8th Street